nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 summary: "Logic for translating a dose-based instruction into a list of suitable product-based instructions"
 ---

+{% include warning.html content="This page is at <strong>Experimental</strong> status.<br/><br/>
+This page describes an important functional requirement for many system implementations using Dose Syntax.
+Structured Dose Syntax information must be capable of being used to support dose-based and product-based prescribing, and there is a requirement to convert between the two - e.g. to convert a dose-based prescription to an actual product for dispensing within a pharmacy.<br/><br/>
+Details of the requirements for dosage format conversion are highly use-case dependent and will be addressed as work in specific use-case areas develops." %}

 Refer to the Overview page for the high level description of the translation process.